waynodiablo/Oystercard/makerthon/makerthon_objectives.md

-##Learning Objectives
+#Learning Objectives

-* Agile
+## Agile methodologies
-  * Create a design using Enough Design Up Front (EDUF) principles
+  * Evaluate what constitutes Enough Design Up Front (EDUF) for the project.
+  * Compare EDUF with BDUF and NDUF and discuss how these might affect the outcome of the project.
-  * Link 'Incremental Development' with TDD principles
+  * Link 'Incremental Development' with the concept of user stories and BDD.
-  * Discuss whether Incremental Development is the best way to build software
-  * Link iteration planning with planning an Agile Sprint
+  * Link 'Iterative Development' with the concept of Agile planning.
-  * Structure the team's week in an Agile way
+  * Apply Agile methodologies throughout the project.
+  * Identify a Minumum Viable Product (/Prototype) for your project.

-* Kanban
+## Kanban
-  * Define Kanban as a process for managing workflow
+  * Define Kanban as a process for managing workflow.
-  * Explain the Kanban process
-  * Use Kanban boards including 'Work in Progress limits' in a project
-  * Reflect on the benefits of Pull rather than Push-based workflow.
+  * Reflect on the benefits of pull- rather than push-based workflow.
-* Teamwork
-  * Develop good teamworking practices
-* Git branches
-  * Link manageable teamworking with Git branching
-  * Decide how to use branches in a team
-  * Explain Git flow and/or other branching approaches
+  * Explain how 'Work in Progress' (WIP) limits are necessary to enable pull systems.

+## User stories
+  * Express the application as a set of user stories before writing a line of code.

-* Testing
+## Testing
-  * Develop a team project using a BDD approach
+  * Use user stories as the basis for writing feature tests.
+  * Apply outside-in testing using feature- and unit-testing frameworks.
-  * Build a high level of test coverage in a team project environment
+  * Achieve a high level of test coverage using a coverage framework.

-* User stories
-  * Create comprehensive, structured user stories
-  * Use stories to create feature tests
-* Minimum Viable Product
-  * Define MVP
-  * Build an MVP with a team
+## Using source code control
+  * Implement a successful workflow pattern using a git branching strategy.
+  * Link source code control with successful teamworking.

+## Teamworking
+  * Evaluate the effectiveness of pair programming in your project.
+  * Evaluate how pair programming supports reduction of WIP.

+## Fun
-* Scrums
+  * Have some!
- * Discuss why scrums are essential to the Agile process